run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

 To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret)

 Create the secret named `runai-reg-creds` based on your existing credentials.
-For more information, see [Allowing pods to reference images from other secured registries](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets){target=_blank}.
+For more information, see [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/){target=_blank}.

 ## Configure your environment